mileskrell/text-torch/README.md

   - Or maybe just how long each of the two people takes, on average, to respond to the other person's texts
 - CSV export
 - Doing…*something* when the cards that display data for each person are tapped (I'm not sure what yet 🤔)
-- Eventually, making analytics opt-in.
-Right now, the app automatically reports crashes and tracks things such as how many messages and addresses it's analyzed.
-Why?
-Well, really just because it gives me some neat-looking numbers to put on my resume.
-Once that's no longer a concern, I plan to make it opt-in.
-I feel fine about tracking these metadata-type things, but if you don't, feel free to build your own version of the app with analytics disabled!
-(The fastest way to do that is to just remove the call to `SentryAndroid.init` in [App.kt](app/src/main/java/com/mileskrell/texttorch/App.kt).)

 ## Donations